109th Division (Imperial Japanese Army): Other units

 The exact strength of Navy personnel is subject to question.
 With an estimate of approximately 21,000 troops it was reported that the IJA had 17,500 troops and the IJN had 5,500 troops and another report 13,586 IJA and 7,347 IJN troops.

-Knowledgeable Predictions
+Knowledgeable predictions

-During a dinner with Major Yoshitaka Horie (in charge of 109th Divisions Detached Headquarters on Chichi Jima) Kuribayashi asked Horie his opinion for defending Iwo Jima, to which Horie replied it was vulnerable as "a pile of eggs" and better to sink it to the bottom of the ocean with enough explosives.
+During a dinner with Major Yoshitaka Horie (in charge of 109th Infantry Division's Detached Headquarters on Chichi Jima) Kuribayashi asked Horie his opinion for defending Iwo Jima, to which Horie replied it was vulnerable as "a pile of eggs" and better to sink it to the bottom of the ocean with enough explosives.
 Kuribayashi—who had spent much time in Canada as deputy military attaché and traveled often in America—was in agreement, however they knew that at 628 mi from Tokyo, Iwo Jima would be "a dagger aimed straight at the heart of the homeland".
 Before leaving Japan to take up his post, Kuribayashi had informed his wife not to expect him home.